karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupHasPermissionApi/deletePermissionGroupHasPermissionByPermissionGroupIdAndPermissionId.md

-PermissionGroupHasPermissionApi::deletePermissionGroupHasPermissionByPermissionGroupIdAndPermissionId — Deletes the permissionGroupHasPermission identified by the given permission_group_id and permission_id.
+PermissionGroupHasPermissionApi::deletePermissionGroupHasPermissionByPermissionGroupIdAndPermissionId — Deletes the permission group has permission identified by the given permission_group_id and permission_id.